michaelcohen716/synthetix-community/docs/staking.md

 **Fee Claim: Blocked Status**
 Rewards and Fees are blocked from being able to claim if you are below the target C-Ratio.
 To unblock claiming your rewards, you must burn enough sUSD to get to the target.

+## Why am I blocked from claiming rewards?

+You are blocked from claiming rewards because your Collateralisation Ratio is below the required level (usually 750%, with a small buffer to allow for price fluctuations).
+To increase your Collateralisation Ratio, you'll need to burn enough sUSD to get your Collateralisation Ratio above 750%.